weatheredwatcher/weatheredwatcher.github.io/_posts/2020-10-31-NeoVims-Language-Server-Client.md

 ```

 The values above are set to match the [gruvbox
-8 colorscheme](https://github.com/lifepillar/vim-gruvbox8) and a terminal
+8 color scheme](https://github.com/lifepillar/vim-gruvbox8) and a terminal
 supporting true color.
 They can be adapted to your personal
 taste[^vim-highlighting].
 If you want them to change dependent on your
-colorscheme you should check out the vim predefines highlight groups (see
+color scheme you should check out the vim predefines highlight groups (see
 `:help highligh-groups`) and map accordingly using `highlight link`.
 You
 should keep in mind to set these after setting your color scheme though
 otherwise you might run into problems.